High-Stakes Business Litigation

 Premier Food Concepts d/b/a Luna Grill Restaurants—Successfully represented the Luna Grill Restaurants chain in concurrent litigations against Worldpay US, Inc., and Payment Software Co. related to a data compromise event.

 Artem Stoliarov p/k/a Arty v.
-Marshmello Creative, LLC et al.—Presently representing the musical artists Marshmello and Bastille, along with various music publishers, in a copyright infringement case concerning the hit song “Happier.”
+Marshmello Creative, LLC et al.—Achieved a sweeping summary judgment victory on behalf of musical artists Marshmello and Bastille and producer Steve Mac, along with their respective music publishers and entities, in a copyright infringement case concerning the hit song “Happier.”

 Timbuktu Labs, Inc. v.
-Cavallo—Represented the publisher of the bestselling children’s book series, Good Night Stories for Rebel Girls, in a copyright ownership dispute with its co-founder and former creative director; successfully resolved the case in a confidential settlement.
+Cavallo—Represented the publisher of the bestselling children’s book series Good Night Stories for Rebel Girls in a copyright ownership dispute with the publisher’s co-founder and former creative director; successfully resolved the case in a confidential settlement.

 Cinel v.
-Kirkpatrick et al.—Co-chaired a five-week jury trial against the founders of entertainment and media company Good News Holdings, LLC, prevailing on all claims and obtaining a judgment in an amount exceeding $6 million; successfully briefed and argued two interlocutory appeals, resulting in two published California appellate decisions.
+Kirkpatrick et al.—Co-chaired a five-week jury trial against the founders of entertainment and media company Good News Holdings, LLC, prevailing on all claims and obtaining a judgment in excess of $6 million; successfully briefed and argued two interlocutory appeals, resulting in two published California appellate decisions.